Women In Energy: Maria Korsnick

 Korsnick holds a bachelor’s degree in nuclear engineering from the University of Maryland, and has held a Senior Reactor Operator license.
 She lives in Maryland with her husband and two children.

-*Neither USEA nor USAID alters the substance of the responses from the women featured.
+*USEA does not alter the substance of the responses from the women featured.
 The answers are their own.

 Women in Energy Interview Questions